This article covers the following: |

 UI for Edit Element UI for Edit HTML

 In this field, enter a unique variable you want to work with.
-Ensure that the casing of this variable must match the one present on your website.
+Ensure that the casing of this variable matches the one present on your website.

 Label